winstondu/batch-save-webpages-pdf/README.md

 ## Additional Documentation:
 Options can be:

-* `--urls` - the name of the file you are trying to read a list of urls from.
+* `--urls-file` - the name of the file you are trying to read a list of urls from.
-* `--mht_only` - whether or not to do only MHTML instead of generating PDFs.
+* `--mht-only` - whether or not to do only MHTML instead of generating PDFs.
 * `--outFolder` - where to place all output files.
 (Defaults to the 'Out' Folder in this directory)
+* `--chromePath` - the path to the chrome executable on the system.

 ## Credits
 - Big thanks to [Yunyu Lin](https://github.com/yunyu) for telling me about the MHTML Snapshot ability in Puppeteer!